kumquat-ir/VisualOres/README.md

 Prospection data can be shared to other players with `/vo share <player name>`.
 This requires VisualOres to be installed on the server and both clients.

-Your client-side cache folder can be opened with `/vo openCacheFolder`, and all prospection data can be reset with `/vo resetClientCache`.
+Your client-side cache folder can be opened with `/vo openCacheFolder`, and all client-side prospection data can be reset with `/vo resetClientCache`.
 Resetting the cache is not reversible!

 ## Current overlays